wenhao-gao/Mol_Generation/README.md

 # Mol_Generation

-A value learning based reinforcement learning training of molecular generator
+A Pytorch Implementation of Mol DQN model